philipheindel/GodotPlatformer/README.md

 ## Purpose
 Initially I had planned to make this it's own self contained project, but I think I will shift it to be more of a template project.
 Though, as I get more familiar with the engine, that plan might change.

+## Game Ideas
+I think the idea will be that there are multiple variations of the main alien character and each one will have a different ability (e.g. unique jumping physics, unique speed, ranged attack, etc).